 When towing a trailer/RV with an electric car there is a general ‘rule’ that you should expect the range to decrease while towing by roughly 50%.
 The reality is the range while towing could be affected more or potentially less depending on lots of factors such as going up lots of hills etc. However, the main point being for this post you should expect a significant range decrease while towing with an electric car.
 Therefore, how fast a particular electric tow car can put energy back into the battery is very important.

 Introduction To Electric Tow Car Maximum Charge Rates

-The Audi E-Tron is an example, the E-Tron 50 has a maximum charge rate of 120kW while all other E-Tron 55 models charge at up to 155kW.
-The point being, different maximum charge rates on different specs of a car/truck is something you need to be aware of.
+The Audi E-Tron is an example, the E-Tron 50 has a maximum charge rate of 120kW while all other E-Tron 55 models can charge at up to 155kW.
+The point is, different maximum charge rates on different specs of a car/truck is something you need to be aware of.

 |Electric Tow Car||Max Towing Capacity||Max Charge Rate|